The Lure of Indirect

 Millions of indirect borrowers became members.
 According to NCUA, by the end of Q1 2019, membership totalled over 117 million.
 This was the largest membership increase ever seen in such a short period of time.

-With almost all credit unions of size “drinking the indirect kool-aid’, loan volumes increased by over 100% (since the indirect “gold rush”).
+With credit unions of all sizes “drinking the indirect kool-aid’, loan volumes increased by over 100% (since the indirect “gold rush”).
 Credit union total car loans grew 5.3% in the 12 months ending June 30, 2019.
 Their share of all auto loans was 32.1%, up 0.4% from a year earlier.

 But those numbers really don’t paint the picture of incredible growth.
 How’s this: In 2014, credit union auto loan volume was $183.2 billion.
 In June 2019, it was $376.6 billion.